-But the truth is, LinkedIn can be extremely powerful -- especially when you're aware of all the little hidden tricks that don't get nearly enough exposure as they deserve.
-To help you master LinkedIn, below is our ultimate list of 35 awesome tricks you may have been overlooking.
+With new social networks sprouting up constantly, LinkedIn is a platform that often gets underutilized or put on the back burner.
+But the truth is, LinkedIn can be extremely powerful -- especially when you're aware of all the platform's hidden features that don't get nearly enough exposure as they deserve.
+So to help you master LinkedIn, we've compiled the ultimate list of LinkedIn tips you may be overlooking ... but definitely shouldn't.

 1) Customize your public profile URL.

 If you have your own personal website or blog, you can promote your personal LinkedIn presence and help grow your professional network by adding a Profile Badge that links to your public LinkedIn profile.
-LinkedIn has a few different badge designs to select from, and you can configure your own here.
+LinkedIn has several different badge designs to select from, and you can configure your own here.

 Instead of using the default "Personal Website"-type anchor text links in your LinkedIn profile, you can change the anchor text to make those links more appealing to people who view your profile.
 So if you want to increase clicks on the website links you display on your profile, change those links' anchor text to something more attention-grabbing than the standard options LinkedIn provides.

-For example, if you want to include a link to your blog, rather than choosing LinkedIn's standard "Blog" anchor text, customize it to include keywords that indicate what your blog is about, like "Inbound Marketing Blog."
-Each profile can display up to three website links like this, and they can be customized by editing your profile, clicking the pencil icon next to your website links, and selecting Other in the drop-down menu.
+For example, if you want to include a link to your blog, rather than choosing LinkedIn's standard "Blog" anchor text, customize it to include keywords that indicate what your blog is about, like say "HubSpot's Marketing Blog."
+Each profile can display up to three website links like this, and they can be customized by editing your profile (click Profile >> Edit Profile from the site's top navigation), clicking the Contact Info section, clicking the pencil icon next to your website links, and selecting Other in the drop-down menu.

-4) Search engine optimize your profile.
+5) Search engine optimize your profile.

-You can also optimize your profile to get found by people searching LinkedIn for key terms you want to get found by.
+You can also optimize your profile to get found by people searching LinkedIn for key terms you want to get found for.
 Add these keywords to various sections of your profile such as your headline or in your summary.

-5) Show work samples.
+6) Show work samples.

 Did you know LinkedIn allows you to add a variety of media such as videos, images, documents, links, and presentations to the Summary, Education, and Experience sections of your LinkedIn profile?
 This enables you to showcase different projects, provide samples of your work, and better optimize your LinkedIn profile.
 Learn more about adding, removing, and rearranging work samples here.

-6) Add, remove, and rearrange entire sections of your profile.
+7) Add, remove, and rearrange entire sections of your profile.

 You can also customize your profile with sections that apply only to you.
 Find a full list of sections to add to and remove from your profile here.

-7) Take advantage of Saved Searches.
+8) Take advantage of Saved Searches.

 LinkedIn allows users to save up to ten job searches and three people searches.
-After conducting a search, clicking the Save This Search option on the right allows you to save a search and easily run it again later.
+After conducting a search, clicking the Save search option on the right allows you to save a search and easily run it again later.
 You can also choose to receive weekly or monthly reminders (+ daily for job searches) via email once new members in the network or jobs match your saved search criteria.

-8) Quickly turn your LinkedIn profile into a resume.
+9) Quickly turn your LinkedIn profile into a resume.

 Job seeking is one of the most common -- and beneficial -- uses of LinkedIn.
 Were you aware that LinkedIn enables you to turn your profile into a resume-friendly format in seconds with its Resume Builder tool?
 Just choose a resume template, edit it, and export it as a PDF that you can print, email, and share.